 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

-- Analyse demand and supply of shipping services in different shipping markets;
+- Explain the demand and supply variables for shipping services in the freight, sale and purchase, newbuilding and demolition markets;

-- Analyse the market structure and economic issues in different shipping markets;
+- Discuss the market structure and economic issues in the bulk, container and specialised shipping markets;

-- Apply economic tools to analyse the behaviour of different stakeholders in the maritime industry; and
+- Apply economic concepts and tools to assist in maritime related decision-making.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|

 1 Please refer to more information on student contribution amounts.

 2 Please refer to more information on eligibility and Approved Pathway courses.